The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Prof inite dimensional manifolds

-By definition, it is clear that the composition of smooth maps between profinite dimensional manifolds is smooth, hence profinite dimensional manifolds and the smooth maps between them as morphisms form a category, the isomorphisms of which can be safely called \emph{diffeomorphisms}.
-All of this terminology is justified by the simple observation Example \ref{Ex:pfdmfd} \ref{Ex:pfdmfdMfd} below.
+By def\/inition, it is clear that the composition of smooth maps between prof\/inite dimensional manifolds is smooth, hence prof\/inite dimensional manifolds and the smooth maps between them as morphisms form a category, the isomorphisms of which can be safely called \emph{diffeomorphisms}.
+All of this terminology is justif\/ied by the simple observation Example~\ref{Ex:pfdmfd}(a) below.